MovingShadowNinja/vendor_aoscp/README.md

 For example: [ROM][7.0_r14]CypherOS "3.0.1"[Bullhead]
 Simple right?
 Now, if you're creating a thread for a device that's not officially supported by CypherOS, [OFFICIAL] needs to be replaced with [UNOFFICIAL] to ensure users know what kind of build they're running.
 This is important, as it prevents alot of questions and concerns about bugs etc. that weren't generated by our team.

-Now that you've gotten the important part out of the way, copy and paste this code into your thread:
+Now that you've gotten the important part out of the way, copy and paste [THIS](https://raw.githubusercontent.com/CypherOS/vendor_aoscp/n7.0/BuildAThread.txt) into your thread.
+This is not to be modified!
+You can only add your own acceptable additions to provide more information to your users.

+That's it!
+Thread complete!
+Thank you for jumping on board with us!